kaitshin/LowM_MainSequence/data/README.md

 Distribution of data for "Metal Abundances across Cosmic Time (MACT) Survey.
 III.
-The Relationship between Stellar Mass and Star Formation Rate in Extremely Low-Mass Galaxies", is provided by direct requests to either the first (Shin) or second author (Ly).
+The Relationship between Stellar Mass and Star Formation Rate in Extremely Low-Mass Galaxies", is provided by direct requests to either the first (Kaitlyn Shin) or second author (Chun Ly).
 This README.md provides metadata and other information that describes and document the data in this distribution.

+The content of this data distribution was prepared by Chun Ly.

 ---
 ## Citation